|Nutritional Guidelines (per serving)|

 - 1 (21-ounce) can apple pie filling

-- 1 box yellow cake mix, 2-layer size
+- 1 box yellow cake mix (for two layers)

 Dump apple pie filling into the pan.

 Spread mixture evenly and sprinkle dry cake mix on top.
-Cut up butter and dot top of cake.
+Cut up the butter and dot the top of cake.